 First you’ll need to cook the squash.
 Place cut squash and enough water to cover it in a small saucepan.
 Boil this until the squash is tender, about 5-7 minutes.
 Drain the squash and then mash it with a fork or potato masher.

-In a large mixing bowl, combine the warm squash, milk, butter, egg, brown sugar, salt, and yeast.
+In a large mixing bowl, combine the warm squash, whole milk, butter, large egg, brown sugar, and kosher salt.

 Note here that I use Instant Yeast in my bread recipes.
 You don’t have to proof instant yeast in warm water.
 Simply add it to your other ingredients and mix together.
 I have never had problems using instant yeast.
 And I can buy it in a bulk container so it’s less expensive.

-Mix ingredients together.
-Add in half of the flour and mix well.
-Continue adding more flour until the mixture makes a soft dough.
+Gradually add in half of the flour to the butter mixture, and mix well.
+Continue adding more flour until the mixture makes a soft dough that forms a ball.

-Brush the dough with a simple egg wash (egg and water) and bake in a preheated oven for 20-25 minutes until golden brown.
+Brush the dough with a simple egg wash (1 small egg and 2 tablespoons water) and bake in a preheated oven for 20-25 minutes until golden brown and the center of the loaf is fully cooked.

 Braided Squash Bread